Anglican Communion: Instruments of communion

 Because there is no binding authority in the Anglican Communion, these international bodies are vehicles for consultation and persuasion.
 In the late twentieth and early twenty-first centuries, they have debated issues of conformity in doctrine, discipline, worship and ethics.
-The most controversial issues have related to gender and sexuality: some provinces of the communion (particularly in Africa and Asia) object to the changing acceptance of LGBTQ+ individuals (particularly by the North American churches).
+The most controversial issues have related to gender and sexuality: some provinces of the communion (particularly in Africa and Asia) object to the changing acceptance of LGBTQ+ individuals (particularly by the North American and European churches).
 This has led to disagreements on the churches' differing practices of blessing same-sex unions, ordaining and consecrating priests and bishops who are (or have been) in same-sex relationships, and to the process by which changes were undertaken.
 Some churches have also objected to the ordination of female priests and bishops.
 This debate is known as the Anglican realignment.

 Those who objected condemned these changes as unscriptural, unilateral, and lacking prior agreement from the communion.
 The American Episcopal Church and the Anglican Church of Canada responded that their actions had been undertaken after lengthy scriptural and theological reflection, were legal according to their own canons and constitutions, and made after extensive consultation with the provinces of the communion.
 The Primates' Meeting voted to request those two churches withdraw their delegates from the 2005 meeting of the Anglican Consultative Council.
 Canada and the United States decided to attend the meeting but without exercising their right to vote.
 They were not expelled or suspended; there is no mechanism in this voluntary association to suspend or expel an independent province of the communion.
 Because membership is based on a province's communion with Canterbury, expulsion would require the archbishop of Canterbury's refusal to be in communion with the affected jurisdictions.
 Following the recommendation of the Windsor Report, Rowan Williams (the then archbishop of Canterbury) established a working group to examine the feasibility of an Anglican covenant which would articulate the conditions for communion in some fashion.